Process

 Prototyping

-Discovery took the longest as I wanted to create a tool rooted in realism.
-This way it’s something people
+Discovery took the most time as I wanted to create a tool rooted in realism.
+The tool would only work if

 Interviews

-Based on my interviews, I had a few main points crop up.
-The Composting SME felt that educating people on how
+Based on the interviews, there were main takeaways to consider.
+The Composting SME felt that educating people

-to deal with food before it goes rotten was the most important topic to cover as it prevents waste, and cuts
+on how to deal with food before it goes rotten was the most important topic to cover as it prevents waste,

-they needed external sources of compost.
-One of them got to the point where they went dumpster diving behind
+said they needed external sources of compost, with one of them even having to dumpster dive behind a grocery

-a grocery store.
-One of the consumers preferred if it was a communal pick-up, this way they have a drop-off
+store.
+One of the interviewed consumers preferred if it was a communal pick-up to ensure that there was a

-point in their apartment complex so that they don’t have to worry about scheduling a pick-up.
-The other
+drop-off point in their apartment complex and mitigate worry about scheduling a pick-up.
+Another consumer,

-consumer, who had previous composting experience, mentioned people would need different sized bags for
+who had previous composting experience, mentioned people would need different sized bags for composting as

-composting as different household sizes have different needs.
-They also explained a ticket system that some
+different household sizes have varying needs.
+They also explained a ticket system that some states have with

 Lean Canvas

-Based on initial research, secondary research, and interviews I set up a canvas so I could see what ideas
+Based on initial research, secondary research, and interviews, I set up a canvas in Figma so I could see what

 Affinity Map